What Is NTFS for Mac? How to Use NTFS for Mac?

 • Unmount/mount NTFS drives on Mac.

-• Format or First Aid NTFS drives on Mac.
+• Format or fix NTFS drives on Mac.

-If you want to use a NTFS drive on your Mac without formatting it, you can use NTFS for Mac to enable writable so that you can read and write data to the NTFS drive on your Mac.
+To use an NTFS drive on your Mac without formatting it, you can use NTFS for Mac.
+This will let you read and write data on the NTFS drive.

 Step 1.
 Connect the NTFS drive on your Mac.